IGTV: When and Why You Should Use It

 So WHEN should you create your IGTV channel and dive right in?

 NOW, of course!

-The fun part is that everyone is testing IGTV now, so no one has it completely figured out.
-I personally committed to being a consumer first.
-I’ve spent a lot of time going through the videos of those I follow and taking note of what made me stop and watch.
+The fun part is that because it’s not being used by the masses, it’s prime opportunity to test what is working.
+When it originally rolled out, I personally committed to being a consumer first.
+I spent a lot of time going through the videos of those I follow and taking note of what made me stop and watch.

 I discovered quickly that if what was on their IGTV channel was the same thing I could (should) get on IG Stories (ie, telling me what you’re doing today with no real value behind it), then I quickly skipped to the next video.